PHSKC-APDE/hyrule/example_workflow/_targets.md

 #### Blocking rules

-Blocking rules are specified as DuckDB friendly SQL statements and refer to a `l` and a `r` dataset.
-In this implementation, both `l` and `r` reference the `data` target.
-That is, `data`, as the list of records from all the input data systems is being compared against itself.
+Blocking rules are specified as DuckDB friendly SQL statements and refer to a `l`eft and a `r`ight dataset – a convenience to get the SQL to work.
+In this implementation, both `l` and `r` refer to the `data` target.
-Internally, there are constraints that prevent transitive repetition (e.g., only one of B - A or A - B will be kept) of possible pairs as well as an option to (dis)allow within source system linkage.
 A brief description of how to interpret the rules is provided in the Odds and Ends part of this section.

 The `make_block_rules` function takes the specified rules, does some additional SQL processing/writing, and organizes them into a data.frame